robbie-cao/trusted-services/docs/services/fwu/fwu-service-description.rst

   - TF-A is used as the bootloader with separate firmware components packaged in a FIP image.
-  - The Update Agent runs within a secure partition and exposes an FF-A based ABI that conforms to the Arm FWU-A specification.
+  - The Update Agent runs within a secure partition and exposes an FF-A based ABI that conforms to the `Arm FWU-A specification`_.
-  - Test and development on FVP or QEMU platforms.
+  - Test and development on supported :ref:`Target Platforms`.

 Source Code Location
 --------------------